FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/build_chain_with_wsl_on_windows.md

 ![](../../../images/articles/build_chain_with_wsl_on_windows/windows_terminal_wsl.png)

-Here you can see one of the features of wsl: you can directly access files in the NTFS file system.(The starting position is located at c:\Users)and can call windows applications with the .exe suffix。
+Here you can see one of the features of wsl: you can directly access files in the NTFS file system(The starting position is located at c:\Users)and can call windows applications with the .exe suffix。

-In the development period, for ease of management, you can put the FICO under the NTFS file system, such as "My Documents," but do not configure it in a production environment, the Linux subsystem access across file systems will reduce performance.。
+In the development period, for ease of management, you can put the FICO under the NTFS file system, such as "My Documents," but do not configure it in a production environment, the Linux subsystem access across file systems will reduce performance。

 Because it is a local subsystem, no network configuration is required.
 Refer to [Building the First Blockchain Network](../../installation.md)Quickly deploy a single-machine 4-node FICO blockchain